JasonXuDeveloper/JEngine.Docs/docs/en/documents/1.0/runtime-panel.md

 - Only visible when fallback server is enabled
 - Provides redundancy protection to improve resource download success rate

+### Append Time Ticks
+This is used to avoid caching issues on the server where hot update resources are stored.
+A timestamp will be passed when requesting resources.
+It is generally recommended to keep this enabled.
+- **Note**: Some CDNs require disabling the automatic timestamp, for example, [UOS provided by Unity](https://www.yooasset.com/docs/MiniGame#%E5%B0%8F%E6%B8%B8%E6%88%8F%E5%AE%BF%E4%B8%BB).

 ## Asset Settings

 ### Target Platform